• Blog

 Essential Features of a Secure Data Storage Service

 Regardless of whether a business stores data on-site, in the cloud, or using a combination of these technologies, it's important that the system is set up firstly to mitigate the risk of cyberattack.
 This involves identifying any vulnerable access points to business data, and to then work to lock these doors as much as possible.
+For organizations with a security operations center (SOC), continuous monitoring of these vulnerabilities can significantly reduce risk.

 Then, it's important to look at the underlying characteristics of this infrastructure and related security measures.
 This can be easier with cloud storage from a respectable provider since their success is built on providing a high level of security.
 But if businesses want to use on-premise storage, they’ll have to integrate similar elements: